velimir0xff/Casper/README.md

 Based on default theme for [Ghost](http://github.com/tryghost/ghost/).
 Originally adapted for Pelican by Abr4xas, amendments by Colin Wren.

+You will need to install the neighbors Pelican plugin for this theme to work.

 ## Demo

 These blogs are using Casper2Pelican: